 Delivery was on time and conveniently placed right in front of my door.
-The meal ingredients were of good quality and most were portioned for the recipe.
-However, total cook time took me approximately 10-15 minutes longer than what was estimated on the recipe card.
-This may have been because I was not familiar with some of the cooking techniques used.
+The meal ingredients were of good quality and most pre-portioned for the recipe.
+However, total cook time took approximately 10-15 minutes longer than the estimation on the recipe card.
+The prolonged cooking time was likely because I wasn’t familiar with some of the cooking techniques.

-Honestly, I feel that if I were to continue to order meals, I would become much more comfortable with the techniques in the recipes.
-This was an unexpected benefit, as I didn’t realize ordering from Home Chef would help improve my cooking skills.
+Honestly, if I were to continue to order meals, I would become much more comfortable with the techniques in the recipes.
+This is an unexpected benefit because I didn’t realize that ordering from Home Chef would improve my cooking skills!

-The meals were great and tasted delicious!
-I have 2 children that gobbled them it up.
+The meals were delicious!
+Both of my children gobbled them up.
 My husband and I both agreed the meals tasted like they were from a restaurant.

 RELATED: Blue Apron Review